University of Nevada, Reno Earthquake Engineering Laboratory

 The fine print:

-- We encourage you to pay in advance—there is a $10 service charge for payment at the door.
+• We encourage you to pay in advance as there’s a $10 service charge if you pay at the door.

 For more information, contact NCET at (775) 453-0130 or info@NCET.org.